sc23c2w/posts-application/README.md

 ## Additional Features

-- **Error Handling**: The application handles HTTP errors, such as 404 and 500 errors, gracefully and provides feedback to the user.
+- **Error Handlling**: The application handles HTTP errors, such as 404 and 500 errors, gracefully and provides feedback to the user.
 - **Test Coverage**: The code has full unit test coverage which ensures that the application's features work as expected.

 ---